drBenway/pixi-vn-wiki/start/canvas-functions.md

 ## Remove Canvas Components

-To remove a canvas element from the game window, you can use the `canvas.remove`.
+To remove a canvas component from the game window, you can use the `canvas.remove`.
 The `remove` method have the following parameters:

-* `alias`: The alias of the element to remove.
+* `alias`: The alias of the component to remove.

 ```typescript
 import { canvas } from '@drincs/pixi-vn'